FREEDOM FROM SMOKING – You can quit, we can help!

 Address: 108 E. Locust Street, Mount Sterling, KY 40353

-If quitting smoking is part of your New Year’s Resolution, contact the Montgomery County Health Department.
-Aryn Bohannon, Health Educator and trained facilitator, will begin a new series of classes on Tuesday, Febraury 7, 2017 at 5:30 pm.
-Classes will meet at the Health Department every Tuesday.
-For more information, contact Aryn at 859-497-2425.
+If quitting smoking is going to be one of your New Year’s resolutions, contact the Montgomery County Health Department.
+April Smith, Health Educator and trained facilitator, will begin a new series of classes on Tuesday, January 9, 2018 at 6:00 pm.
+Classes will meet at the Health Department on Tuesdays.
+For more information, contact April at 859-497-2425.

 Freedom From Smoking Classes are in-person, small group classes.
 Led by a certified facilitator, the program features a step-by-step plan for quitting smoking and transitioning to a smoke-free lifestyle.
 Each session is designed to help smokers gain control over their behavior, and because no single quit smoking plan is effective for all smokers, the program has a variety of evidence-based techniques for individuals to combine into their own plan to quit smoking.
 The class also encourages participants to work on the process and problems of quitting, individually and as part of a group.